areenberg/RelSys/README.md

 # How to use

-Below are guides on how to use both interfaces of RelSys, which is available as a Python module and a command-line interface.
+Below are guides on how to install and use the Python package and command-line interface.

 ## Python